raha2019/west-side-story-script-tesseract-translation/README.md

 <b>You can also download the txt file or the pdf file for the actual script</b>

 My friend wanted this done so that way he could search up words through the book, since the pdf didn't allow him to do that.
+This is what the intended purpose of this program is and why I made it.